odrru/odrru/README.md

 ### Hello 👋
-* 🔭 I'm currently exploring;
+* 🔭 I'm currently
-* 📊 data analysis,
-* 🧪 scientific computing and,
-* 🎭 vibecoding useful tools for myself.
+* 🎭 vibecoding little useful tools for myself.
-* 🌍 I'm excited to connect!
+* 🌍 Excited to connect!
 <!--
 **odrru/odrru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.